Skip to content

 Append

 Append will simply append the new rows from the source table to the destination table.
-By default, it will append all the rows, in order to use it as an incremental strategy, you should provide an incremental_key.
+By default, it will append all the rows.
+You should provide an incremental_key to use it as an incremental strategy.

 The following example below will append the new rows from the my_schema.some_data table in Postgres to the my_schema.some_data table in BigQuery, only where there's a new table.